rohankanojia-testing/web-terminal-operator-pre-release-tests/README.md

 ### Configuration

 The tests use environment variables for configuration.
-These are set automatically by the Makefile, but can be overridden:
+These are supposed to be set in `.env` file by user before running tests:

 - `CONSOLE_URL` - OpenShift console URL
 - `KUBEADMIN_USERNAME` - Admin username (for admin mode)
 - `KUBEADMIN_PASSWORD` - Admin password (for admin mode)
-- `TEST_MODE` - Either `admin` or `user`
-- `TEST_USER` - Regular user username (for user mode)
+- `CLUSTER_USER` - Regular user username (for user mode)
-- `USER_PASSWORD` - Regular user password (for user mode)
+- `CLUSTER_USER_PASSWORD` - Regular user password (for user mode)
 - `USER_PROVIDER` - Identity provider name (for user mode)

-**Note**: The Makefile contains hardcoded credentials for testing.
-In production environments, these should be moved to environment variables or a secure configuration file.

 ### Test Reports